weihanglo/weihanglo.github.io/source/_posts/how-is-new-terminal-in-vs-code-so-fast.md

 First, we look into the texture atlas.

 Xterm.js constructs a global atlas generator shared between terminals with the same configuration (defined in `ICharAtlasConfig` and `ICharAtlasCacheEntry`).
 This can reduces some duplicated construction if an app gets a multiple terminal instances such as VS Code.
 The actual time that a atlas generated is terminal being opened by calling `acquireCharAtlas`.
-Interally, `acquireCharAtlas` would compare between configurations (font size, char width, color, etc.) to avoid overhead works.
+Internally, `acquireCharAtlas` would compare between configurations (font size, char width, color, etc.) to avoid overhead works.

 The private class `CharAtlasGenerator` does the real stuff.
 It sets attribute `alpha` to `false` to reduce redundant transparent compositions.
 Though this config seen like a limit of flexibility, the texture atlas is enough to provides frequently used colors for most text-based programs in the world.
 Moreover, the generator draws all ASCII code with 8 ANSI color (3 bit) in normal and bold styles onto an detached canvas in advance.
 That would be nearly 256 * 16 = 4096 characters pre-rendered (though some char is invisible and not printable).